Engee documentation

 Useful tips

-• Divide code into smaller functions - if a function becomes too large, divide it into several smaller functions.
-This will make the code easier to read and debug.
+• Divide the code into small functions — if the function becomes too large, then divide it into several smaller ones.
+This will make it easier to read and debug the code.

-• Comment the code - add comments to functions to explain what they do and how to use them.
-In Julia, comments start with the # symbol.
+• Comment on the code — Add comments to the functions to explain what they do and how to use them.
+In Julia, comments start with the symbol #.

-• Test functions - test your functions on different inputs to make sure they work properly.
+• Test Functions — Test your functions on different inputs to make sure they work correctly.

-• Use return values - don’t forget that functions can return results that can be used in other parts of the programme.
-Return values are what a function "gives back" after it has been executed.
+• Use return values — do not forget that functions can return results that can be used in other parts of the program.
+The return values are what the function "returns" after its execution.
 For example, if a function calculates the sum of two numbers, its result can be stored in a variable or passed to another function for further processing.
-This makes functions versatile and allows you to build complex programmes from simple components.
+This makes the functions universal and allows you to build complex programs from simple components.
 Always think about how the result of a function can be useful in other parts of your code.